xenjee/Flame_Python_Hooks_old/README.md

 	.
 Matte Cleaner Snippet/module/ gizmo
 	.
 Back to Beauty (reconstructs a CG beauty pass using render layers)
 - Save and Reload Selection (and run snippets from there as well)
+- Toolkit (expressions cheatsheet ...)

+WIRETAP TESTS SCRIPTS
+- Copy clip's path to clipboard (From Lewis Saunders)
+- Clip Metadata (From Michael Tailor)
+- Wiretap test prints: print hostname, list servers, Create timeline.
+(From Autodesk?
+Sorry, need to dig in, i don't remember who/where i got this from)

 ————————————————————————————————————————————————